Journalism at Ohio University - Main Campuscommunication & journalism program at Ohio University - Main Campus.

 Ohio U Journalism Bachelor’s Program

-Of the 251 students who graduated with a Bachelor’s in journalism from Ohio U in 2018, 30% were men and 70% were women.
+During the 2018-2019 academic year, 210 students graduated with a bachelor's degree in journalism from Ohio U. About 27% were men and 73% were women.

 The following table and chart show the ethnic background for students who recently graduated from Ohio University - Main Campus with a bachelor's in journalism.